-Dept. B - 4-H Fiber Arts Superintendents: Melinda Chiroy & Barb Say Judging: Saturday, July 29 - 1:30 p.m.
+Dept. B - 4-H Fiber Arts Superintendents: Melinda Chiroy & Barb Say Judging: Tuesday, August 6 - 8:30 a.m.

 - 1. 4-Hers may exhibit a total of four exhibits in any combination of classes. - 2.
-You must be present with your item to be judged. - 3.
-Exhibits for Display: All Fiber Arts projects must be brought to the Anderson Building during the regular exhibit entry time on Tuesday, August 1, from 5:00-6:00 p.m. so they may be displayed. - 4.
-When articles which are normally worn as a pair are exhibited, both articles must be shown together.
-Fasten articles together securely with yarn. - 5.
-Special consideration will be given to articles which are of original design.
-6. When the exhibit is a sewn garment that also includes one or more Fiber - Art techniques (i.e. knitting, crochet, etc.), the 4-H participant will determine what division (Clothing or Fiber Arts) and class the item will be entered in. - 7.
-All exhibits that need to be hung must have the appropriate hanger, rod, wire or other mechanism attached in order to be properly displayed. - 8.
-Additional rules for State Fair: - A member may enter only one exhibit in each class. - .
-No exhibit will be released for any other use.
+You must be present with your item to be judged. - When articles which are normally worn as a pair are exhibited, both articles must be shown together.
+Fasten articles together securely with yarn. - 4.
+Special consideration will be given to articles which are of original design. - 5.
+When the exhibit is a sewn garment that also includes one or more Fiber Art techniques (i.e. knitting, crochet, etc.), the - 4-H participant will determine what division (Clothing or Fiber Arts) and class the item will be entered in. - All exhibits that need to be hung must have the appropriate hanger, rod, wire or other mechanism attached in order to be properly displayed. - 7.
+Additional rules for State Fair: - A member may enter only one exhibit in each class. - No exhibit will be released for any other use.
 Fiber arts exhibits cannot be used for any of the Fashion Revue classes. - The exhibitor may attach an index card, no larger than 3" x 5", with the entry form to give the judge any information which the exhibitor thinks would be helpful for the judge to know.
 Explain whether you created the fabric for a knitted article by hand or by a knitting machine.
 Explain if the exhibit contains any recycled materials or is made of at least 90% wool. - Articles of original design should have a note attached explaining the original design.